highlightjs/highlight.js/readme.eng.txt

   title           name of a function or a class inside a header params          everything inside parentheses in a function's or class' header

-HTML:

-  keyword         HTML tag
-  tag             any tag from "<" till ">" comment         comment attribute       tag's attribute with or withou value value           attribute's value

-CSS:

-  keyword         HTML tag when in selectors, CSS keyword when in rules id              #some_name in selectors class           .some_name in selectors attr_selector   attribute selector (square brackets in a[href^=http://]) comment         comment rules           everything from "{" till "}" value           property's value inside a rule, from ":" till ";" or
-                  till the end of rule block

-Delphi:
+Ruby:

   keyword         keyword
-  comment         comment (of any type) number          number string          string function        header of a function, procedure, constructor and destructor title           name of a function, procedure, constructor or destructor
-                  inside a header
-  params          everything inside parentheses in a function's header class           class' body from "= class" till "end;"
+  string          string
+  comment         comment
+  function        function header "def some_name(...):" class           class header "class SomeName(...):" title           name of a function or a class inside a header symbol          symbol

 Perl: